tinzzyli/tinzzyli.github.io/_posts/2023-03-22-data-structure-3.md

 ## Counting Sort

+Counting sort is an algorithm used to sort integers in linear time.
+To implement counting sort in Java, we need to create an array of counters and use it to count the frequency of each integer in the input array.
+Then, we can use this information to create a sorted output array.
+Common mistakes in implementing counting sort in Java include not allocating enough memory for the counters array, not taking into account negative numbers or non-integer values, and not properly handling duplicate elements.
+It is also important to consider the range of the input values and to choose an appropriate data type for the counters array.

-1. Counting sort is a **stable** sorting algorithm, that is very important.
+Counting sort is a **stable** sorting algorithm, that is very important.
 Without this feature, radix sort cannot be built.

 ```java
 public static int getMax(int a[]){